-Edo Period - Shogunate x Christianity
+Edo period - Shogunate x Christianity

-Development of the Edo period
+Edo period development

 In the Edo Period, Japan studied Western sciences and techniques (an act called rangaku or Dutch studies) through the books and information that Dutch traders brought to Dejima.
 Geography, natural sciences, medicine, astronomy, languages, arts, physical sciences, electrical and mechanical sciences were studied by the Japanese for development in several areas.

-Consequences of the rangaku for the population
+Consequences of rangaku for the population

 Studies in mathematics, astronomy, cartography, engineering, and medicine were also encouraged.
 An emphasis was placed on the quality of craftsmanship, especially in art.
-For the first time, urban populations had the means and free time to support a new mass culture.
+For the first time, urban populations had the means and the free time to support a new mass culture.

-Religion of the Edo period
+Edo period religion